jvasile/Planeteria/README.md

 to set up a cron job to run planeteria.py automatically every so often.
 Planeteria.org runs it every 15 minutes.

-To set this up, add a line to your crontab:
+To set this up, add a line like this to your crontab:

-    15 * * * * cd /path/to/Planeteria; ./planeteria.py
+    15 * * * * cd /path/to/Planeteria; ./planeteria.py --delete-missing

 Happy hacking!